-Important Note About Maximum Allowed Amount And Your Co- Payment: The maximum allowed amount for non-participating providers is significantly lower than what providers customarily charge.
+Important Note About Maximum Allowed Amount And Your Co-Payment: The maximum allowed amount for non-participating providers is significantly lower than what providers customarily charge.
+(See the SCHEDULES FOR NON-PARTICIPATING PROVIDERS.)
 You must pay all of this excess amount in addition to your Co-Payment.